 Imagine – you’re a photographer out on assignment in a new city.
 You have your gear neatly squeezed into your Incase DSLR Pro Pack, as well as your lighting roller bag and you’re ready to work.
 But when you’re finished with work, and its time to play, you don’t want to be carrying around 2 bodies, 5 lenses and lighting gear to explore the city and take a few shots along the way – enter the Incase Toploading DSLR Case (pictured).

-The Incase Toploading DSLR Case is minimalist.
+The Toploading DSLR Case is a minimalist Incase camera bag.
 It’s a simple, single body, single lens carry case that is comfortable to wear, functional and will protect your gear.
 Like all Incase products, the build quality of this bag is exceptional.
 The black ‘heathered’ exterior is both durable and classically stylish, and doesn’t show every scuff the bag is likely to get as it is worn on your adventures.
 The fleece lining on the interior will protect your camera, and it is adequately padded to ensure your gear stays protected.

 Something that may seem trivial, but is always important to me, is the length of the shoulder strap, and the Incase DSLR Case has plenty of room to move.
 I’m no stick creature, and this case was comfortable to wear all day, providing enough length to allow the case to sit close to my hip where it was most comfortable.
 Functionally, this case is well designed and provides everything you need quickly and easily.
 The main compartment comes with a divider that can be arranged to accommodate a variety of needs, and will comfortably fit most kit zoom lenses, as well as a speed light or lens hood.
 Although if you have a professional grade zoom lens this may not be the case for you, as the length of the case won’t allow for a set up any longer than around 8 inches (20cm), so your 70-200mm f2.8 will have to stay at home, as will your battery grip; My D800 with 24 – 120mm f4 fits snuggly, although you wouldn’t want a lens that was any bigger.